 • Spanish (Beginners, Intermediate and Advanced)

-Modules in Global Business Environment, Marketing, Economics, Accounting and Organisational Behaviour provide a platform for developing knowledge across a variety of international business functions.
+Modules in Global Business Environment, Marketing, Economics and Organisational Behaviour provide a platform for developing knowledge across a variety of international business functions.

 • You will also develop your language skills with a focus on professional language skills, improving grammar and increasing your understanding of broader cultural issues.